wmenesw/vtscan/README.md

 Virus Total Scan
 =====================
-Scan a file with VirusTotal
+Scanning a file with VirusTotal

 Install and Usage:
 -------------